-- Most popular use for playing fields was general recreation 33%, followed by football 25%; rugby 21%; pavilion use 8%; cricket 6%; and bowls 6%. - 47% of respondents indicated that town and community councils should consider taking responsibility for running and self-management of playing fields and or sports pavilions. - 43% indicated that sports clubs or pavilion groups should consider taking responsibility self-management of playing fields and or sport pavilions. - 50% of respondents indicated that community groups taking responsibility for self-management should be allowed to erect fences around the perimeter, with 24% indicating that enclosing of playing fields should not be permitted. - Other commentary indicated that increase in fees may impact on the sustainability of clubs and the ability of people to pay with implications to health and antisocial behaviour.
+- The most popular use for playing fields was general recreation 33%, followed by football 25%; rugby 21%; pavilion use 8%; cricket 6%; and bowls 6%. - 47% of respondents indicated that Town and Community Councils should consider taking responsibility for running and self-management of playing fields and or sports pavilions. - 43% indicated that sports clubs or community groups should consider taking responsibility for the self-management of playing fields and/or sport pavilions compared to 28% who did not endorse this approach. - 50% of respondents indicated that sports clubs or community groups taking responsibility for self-management should be allowed to erect fences around the perimeter, with 24% indicating that enclosing of playing fields should not be permitted. - Other commentary from the consultation has indicated that increase an in hire fees may impact on the sustainability of sports clubs or community groups and the ability of people to pay such fees with implications to health and antisocial behaviour.

-4.23 Consideration of Consultation Feedback
+Consideration of Consultation Feedback